Do you think people are going to your LMS or LXP to ask questions about their problems?

 Let me unpack what I believe is a modern workplace learning architecture for today’s world.

-I’ve created the image below to visualise a potential ‘what good looks like’ model for a modern learning tech architecture in the 2020 post-pandemic (kind of) era.
+I’ve created the image below to visualise a potential ‘what good looks like’ model for a modern learning tech architecture in the modern era.

 Getting your technology to work together to connect people to content where they actually ask questions and look for solutions rather than where we want them to do that is essential.

-Now in 2020, we have a new lens to look through the real adoption of more accessible technology for learning, as the events of this year have forced a worldwide shift to remote and digital first working.
+Now in the post-pandemic era, we have a new lens to look through the real adoption of more accessible technology for learning, as the events of the pandemic forced a worldwide shift to remote and digital first working.

 So, for me it makes sense that we use these channels to connect people with more of the content they want instead of trying to change behaviours and ask them to partake in a different experience which feels more complicated than it needs to be.
 I’m not saying you need to dump your LMS or LXP but you can change the way your experience flows.

 Use your learning tech to support your architecture but don’t make it the focal point of access.
 We’ve all seen so many workplaces fail in these battles.
-If we meet people where they naturally live, then we’ll find far more engagement in my opinion.
+If we meet people where they naturally hangout, then we’ll find greater engagement.

 Think about it, instead of being told to visit your local LMS/LXP to search for content.
 What if you could just ask a question in Slack or Teams and a helpful bot came to connect you with a couple of potential answers?
 In some cases, the bot may not even be needed as a human might answer the question for you.